jrddp/CSCHacks2021-RemotePen/README.md

 If you tested the MVP, please leave some feedback at the following google form (It will only take a second!).

 https://forms.gle/STxWfXoTDiVHxtCi7

+Huge thanks to William Muckelroy III for the original idea that inspired this project!